YuvarajTana/YuvarajTana/README.md

 ### Hi there 👋

-I am Yuvaraj and I build user interfaces and solve real world problems with programming
+Hi, I'm Yuvaraj [Yuvaraj Tana](https://yuvarajtana.com), a passionate full stack developer from Bangalore, India.
+My passion for solving real world problems with programming.

 <!--
 **YuvarajTana/YuvarajTana** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.